If beautiful hair is a woman's crown of

 · Trichotillomania or Hair Pulling Disorder

 As you can see, there are many female hair loss causes.
-In some cases hereditary factors are involved.
+In some of them, hereditary factors are involved.
 In others, is a matter of a hormonal imbalance.
-There are other causes as certain diseases, medications, and external factors like stress, chemotherapy, and radiation therapy.
+There are certain diseases, medications, and external factors such as stress, chemotherapy, and radiation therapy, which must also be considered.

-In general, hair loss in women is usually a short-term problem.
-Unlike us men, women rarely run out of hair.
-What they often see is a decrease in their hair.
+Generally, hair loss in women is usually a short-term problem.
+Unlike men, women rarely run out of hair.
+What they often see is a decrease in hair.

 The worst case scenario would be when your hair scalp enter a loss phase.
-While you can't completely avoid the possibility of hair loss, using a solution to stimulate hair growth could be the best option.
+While you can't completely avoid the possibility of hair shedding, however, you still could get a solution to stimulate your hair growth.

-In order to win the battle against hair loss, you can't overlook these four rules:
+In order to master your hair loss, you can't overlook these four rules:

 · Prevent your hair from falling